CityOfNewYork/ACCESS-NYC-PATTERNS/src/utilities/toggle/toggle.readme.md

 #### Cherry-picked Module Import

+**Note**: The Toggle Utility source and distribution scripts in the ACCESS NYC Patterns has been deprecated and moved to the [NYCO Patterns Framework](https://github.com/CityOfNewYork/nyco-patterns-framework).
 The ES6, CommonJS, and IFFE modules all require importing and object instantiation in your main script.
 The methods and configurations described above will work with the dedicated module.

     // ES6
     import Toggle from 'src/utilities/toggle/toggle';